salmdoo/SwiftUI-MealCategogies/README.md

 ### High level architechture
 ![High level architecture](https://github.com/salmdoo/SwiftUI-MealCategogies/assets/118146780/9c66d4a4-9f7a-40e4-b4f6-fec1ed97261c)

-Componentization distinguishes meal and meal details, allowing independent modifications:
+Apply *Vertical Slice Architecture* to build the application.
+Componentization distinguishes meal and meal details, allowing independent modifications

 * **Model:** Pure structs define object attributes, with the option to implement the DecodeDataProtocol for decoding data when necessary.
-* **View:** Employs a ViewModel, injecting a suitable protocol to retrieve essential data and present it on the screen.
+* **View:** Employs a ViewModel, injecting a suitable protocol to retrieve and present essential data on the screen.
 * **ViewModel:** Receives a FetchProtocol from the View, utilizes the fetchData() method to obtain results, processes the outcomes, and publishes the final result to the views.
 * **DataFetcher:** Defines logic related to data retrieval, implementing the FetchProtocol to retrieve data from various sources, including external systems, RESTful APIs, or local storage